West Virginia

 HOA Authority Under West Virginia Law

 HOAs in West Virginia are governed by their CC&Rs and the Uniform Common Interest Ownership Act (W. Va.
-Code Chapter 36B).
-Under W. Va.
-Code 36B-3-101, a unit owners' association has the power to adopt and amend rules governing the use, maintenance, and appearance of properties within the community.
+Code Chapter 36B), which gives a unit owners' association the authority to adopt and enforce rules governing the use, maintenance, and appearance of properties within the community.
+W. Va.
+Code 36B-3-101 specifically covers how and when the association itself must be organized.

 Common HOA restrictions that may apply to Ring doorbells include requiring architectural review committee approval for exterior device installation, specifying acceptable device placement or mounting locations, limiting camera angles that capture common areas or neighboring units, and requiring signage to inform visitors of recording.